MichalOpoka/ecfr/cfr/title-38-Pensions-Bonuses-Veterans-Relief/chapter-I-Department-Veterans-Affairs/part-42-Standards-Implementing-Program-Fraud-Civil-Remedies-Act/section-42.31.md

 (8) Whether the defendant has engaged in a pattern of the same or similar misconduct;

-(9) Whether the defendant attempted to conceal the miscounduct;
+(9) Whether the defendant attempted to conceal the misconduct;

 (10) The degree to which the defendant has involved others in the misconduct or in concealing it;